sohanlaxmicoin/go/services/orbit/internal/docs/reference/endpoints/path-finding.md

 - The source account id
 - The asset and amount that the destination account should receive

-As part of the search, horizon will load a list of assets available to the source account id and will find any payment paths from those source assets to the desired destination asset.
+As part of the search, orbit will load a list of assets available to the source account id and will find any payment paths from those source assets to the desired destination asset.
 The search's amount parameter will be used to determine if there a given path can satisfy a payment of the desired amount.

 ## Request